Graham BELL and Alfred NIAUDET installed the first telephone.

 The invention of the telephone and its first demonstration in France in 1877.

-“You will have seen from the small prints of the Soc. of Physics that I had the pleasure of showing there on November 2, the first two telephones that were introduced in France. »
+"You will have seen from the small printed materials of the Physical Society, which I had the pleasure of showing there on November 2nd last, the first two telephones that were introduced in France."

-One of the most prodigious inventions in human history told by two of its essential actors: Alfred Niaudet and Alexander Graham Bell.
+One of the most prodigious inventions in human history, told by two of its key figures: Alfred Niaudet and Alexander Graham Bell.

 __________________________________________________________________

-A year earlier, during the Centennial Exhibition of the Independence of the United States, in Philadelphia, in June 1876, Alexander Graham Bell unveiled his invention under the amazed eyes of the Emperor of Brazil Dom Pedro II and Sir William Thomson.
-The revolution was launched and the inventor overwhelmed by requests for conferences.
+A year earlier, at the Centennial Exposition of American Independence in Philadelphia in June 1876, Alexander Graham Bell unveiled his invention to the astonishment of Emperor Dom Pedro II of Brazil and Sir William Thomson.
+The revolution had begun, and the inventor was inundated with requests for lectures.

 We present here two letters, testimonies of this exceptional adventure.

-The first written by Alfred Niaudet, on November 8, 1877, a few days after the first demonstration of a telephone in France; the second written by Alexander Graham Bell the next day, November 9, to Alfred Niaudet.
+The first was written by Alfred Niaudet on November 8, 1877, a few days after the first demonstration of a telephone in France; the second was written by Alexander Graham Bell the following day, November 9, to Alfred Niaudet.

-We also attach the original brochure (10 pages in-8°) published by the Society of Civil Engineers, giving an extract from the Session of December 2, 1877, and Alfred Niaudet's communication on telephones.
+We are also including the original booklet (10 pages in-8°) published by the Society of Civil Engineers, giving an extract of the Session of December 2, 1877, and of the communication by Alfred Niaudet on telephones.

 __________________________________________________________________